jonathanolson/slither/notes/patterns.md

 [API needs to be compatible with boards, maybe with adapter]
   - Can we put an 'index' on everything in a board?

-- Each boolean will be on a state:
-  - NOT_FOUND (initial state)
-  - POSSIBLE
-  - IMPOSSIBLE

-- Automorphisms?
 - [defer] "Invalidity" patterns?

 - Running through all SAT solutions is possible, but can do better